spyysalo/bionlp_st_2011_supporting/README.md

 #### Liberally Licensed Software ####

-Since source repositories tend to handle binary data poorly and GitHub has restrictions on repository sizes the Makefile will attempt to download all other software automatically.
+Since source repositories tend to handle binary data poorly and GitHub has restrictions on repository sizes the makefile will attempt to download all other software automatically.
 But just like the restricted software the liberally licensed software can be placed manually into (but into `wrk/good` as opposed to `wrk/bad`), this will cause GNU Make not to fetch and instead